How to prepare for marriage while single

-Nowadays, everybody needs to have an education that allows you to work if needed.
+Nowadays, everybody needs to have an education that allows them to work if needed.
 Because God only knows what can happen later on in your life, that will require you to get a job.

+You want to be prepared for hard times.
 People get divorced (also in the church), die, or get sick and you may have to contribute to the household income.

 5. Identify and pursue your purpose

-What are your goals for your life?
+What are your goals for life?
 What do you want to have achieved at the end of your life or do you want to be remembered for?

 Imagine you are standing in front of God and he asks: “What have you done with the time I gave you on earth!”.

 And if you are worried now, that your job at the bank may not be your purpose, then I have good news for you.
-It doesn’t have to be.
+It doesn’t have to be!